Skip to main content Skip to content

 Revenue Recognition, Unbilled WIP, and Retainer Accounting

-For hourly billing firms — law firms, staffing companies, and many consulting practices — work-in-progress (WIP) represents time that has been incurred but not yet billed to the client.
-Proper WIP accounting requires tracking billable hours at their expected billing value and recognizing revenue when the right to invoice is established.
-This distinction is important both for GAAP financial reporting and for cash vs. accrual tax accounting decisions.
+For hourly billing firms, work-in-progress (WIP) is time already worked but not yet billed.
+Hourly firms include law firms, staffing companies, and many consulting practices.
+Proper WIP accounting requires tracking billable hours at their expected billing value.
+Revenue is recorded when the right to invoice is set.
+The split matters for both GAAP financial reporting and cash vs. accrual tax decisions.

-Law firms in particular face nuanced questions about when to recognize contingency fee revenue — fees that are earned only upon a successful outcome.
-Under GAAP and tax law, contingency fees are typically recognized upon settlement or judgment rather than during the case, but the timing can be complex when cases settle across multiple periods or payment is received in installments.
+Law firms in particular face fine-grained questions about when to record contingency fee revenue.
+Contingency fees are earned only on a successful outcome.
+Under GAAP and tax law, they are usually recorded at settlement or judgment, not during the case.
+The timing gets complex when cases settle across periods or payment comes in installments.

 Professional Liability Insurance and Errors & Omissions Coverage

-Professional services firms in New Jersey — particularly attorneys, accountants, engineers, architects, and IT consultants — typically carry professional liability insurance, also known as errors and omissions (E&O) insurance.
+Professional services firms in New Jersey usually carry professional liability insurance.
+It is also known as errors and omissions (E&O) insurance.
+The list of buyers includes attorneys, accountants, engineers, architects, and IT consultants.
 Premiums for this coverage are fully deductible as ordinary and necessary business expenses.
-For high-value professional liability policies, annual premiums can be substantial and represent a significant deductible expense.
+For high-value policies, annual premiums can be large.
+They represent a major deductible expense.

-In some cases, claims-made policies are renewed or extended mid-year, and the proper deduction of advance premiums across accounting periods requires attention.
-We ensure that professional liability premiums are properly expensed and that any multi-year prepayments are handled correctly for both GAAP and tax purposes.
+Some claims-made policies are renewed or extended mid-year.
+The deduction of advance premiums across accounting periods requires attention.
+ProAxis confirms that professional liability premiums are properly expensed.
+The firm also handles multi-year prepayments correctly for both GAAP and tax.

 Partner and Owner Compensation Structures

-For professional services firms considering an S-Corporation election, the key benefit is the ability to split income between reasonable W-2 compensation (subject to FICA taxes) and S-Corp distributions (not subject to self-employment tax).
-For a consulting firm owner earning $500,000 per year, proper S-Corp compensation planning can save $15,000 to $25,000 or more in self-employment taxes annually.
-However, NJ has its own minimum tax and filing requirements for S-Corps, and the NJ BAIT election for pass-through entities may provide additional state tax savings opportunities worth evaluating.
+For firms weighing an S-Corporation election, the key benefit is income splitting.
+The owner takes reasonable W-2 compensation subject to FICA taxes.
+The owner also takes S-Corp distributions that are not subject to self-employment tax.
+Take a consulting firm owner earning $500,000 per year.
+ProAxis has helped consulting-firm owners with sound S-Corp pay planning see self-employment tax outcomes $15,000 to $25,000 better per year, though results depend on reasonable salary determination, total income, and household tax position.
+NJ has its own minimum tax and filing rules for S-Corps.
+The NJ BAIT election for pass-through entities may add state tax savings worth a look.
+See Disclaimer.

 Retirement Plans for Professional Services Firm Owners

-For sole practitioners or small partnerships without employees, a Solo 401(k) or SEP-IRA can allow contributions of $66,000 to $69,000 per year, dramatically reducing taxable income.
-For firms with employees, the plan design must comply with non-discrimination rules, and the cost of covering employees affects the plan's overall economics for the owner.
-A cash balance pension plan layered on top of a 401(k) can allow total annual contributions well above $100,000 for owners in their 50s, creating a powerful tax deferral strategy.
-We coordinate with ERISA-specialized plan advisors to design the right solution.
+For sole practitioners or small partnerships with no employees, a Solo 401(k) or SEP-IRA can allow contributions of $66,000 to $69,000 per year.
+That sharply reduces taxable income.
+For firms with employees, the plan design must meet non-discrimination rules.
+The cost of covering employees affects the plan's economics for the owner.
+A cash balance pension plan layered on top of a 401(k) can push total contributions well above $100,000 per year.
+That works for owners in their 50s.
+It creates a strong tax deferral.
+ProAxis works with ERISA-focused plan advisors to design the right solution.

 Accounts Receivable Management and Professional Development Deductions

-Accounts receivable aging is a critical indicator of financial health for professional services firms.
-Slow receivables are a structural feature of some sectors — law firms often wait 60-90 days for payment on invoices — but excessive receivables aging can signal billing disputes, client satisfaction issues, or collections problems that have real financial consequences.
-We provide receivables aging analysis as part of our bookkeeping service and help clients identify collection issues early.
+Accounts receivable aging is a key indicator of financial health for professional services firms.
+Slow receivables are a structural feature of some sectors.
+Law firms often wait 60-90 days for payment on invoices.
+Heavy aging can signal billing disputes, client satisfaction issues, or collections problems with real financial cost.
+ProAxis provides receivables aging analysis as part of bookkeeping.
+The firm helps clients catch collection issues early.

 How ProAxis Supports NJ Professional Services Firms

-• Revenue recognition setup: We configure your accounting system to properly recognize revenue under your billing model — whether hourly, retainer, fixed-fee, or contingency.
+• Revenue recognition setup: ProAxis configures your accounting system to record revenue under your billing model.
+That covers hourly, retainer, fixed-fee, and contingency.

-• Entity structure advisory: We evaluate S-Corp vs. LLC vs. partnership structures for NJ professional services firms, factoring in NJ professional licensing requirements and the BAIT election.
+• Entity structure advisory: ProAxis reviews S-Corp vs. LLC vs. partnership structures for NJ professional services firms.
+The firm factors in NJ licensing rules and the BAIT election.

-• Retirement plan design: We design and implement retirement plans that maximize tax-deferred contributions for firm owners while complying with ERISA non-discrimination rules.
+• Retirement plan design: ProAxis designs and launches retirement plans that push tax-deferred contributions for firm owners higher.
+The plans meet ERISA non-discrimination rules.

-• Partner compensation modeling: We model the tax implications of different partner compensation structures and help firms align their partnership agreements with their tax strategy.
+• Partner compensation modeling: ProAxis models the tax effects of different partner pay structures.
+The firm helps you align your partnership agreement with your tax plan.

-• Fractional CFO services: For growing professional services firms, we provide strategic financial leadership — cash flow forecasting, KPI dashboards, and growth planning — without the cost of a full-time CFO.
+• Fractional CFO services: For growing professional services firms, ProAxis provides smart financial leadership without the cost of a full-time CFO.
+That covers cash flow forecasting, KPI dashboards, and growth planning.

 Key Services for Professional Services Firms